P4RI4H/radio.net_podcast_downloader/README.md

 1. Extract episodes.
 2. Click **Export for JDownloader**.
 3. Move the downloaded `.crawljob` file into your JDownloader watch folder.
 4. JDownloader will automatically queue the downloads.

+(Personally, I just add a shortcut to this directory in the directory I download my crawljob files and then drag them to the shortcut.)

 See JDownloader Folder Watch documentation: https://support.jdownloader.org/en/knowledgebase/article/folder-watch-basic-usage